 Our curriculum includes a required T32 seminar that meets weekly to provide comprehensive coverage of science and professional development topics designed to fully cover research and career development content.
 T32 and associated faculty members provide lectures or lecture series on designated topics.
 Each year, the curriculum is developed via recruitment and coordination with these faculty, and is informed by trainee feedback from the prior year’s curriculum.

+The CTBH and the CTN also have regularly scheduled educational webinars and seminars (weekly and quarterly, respectively) that offer excellent opportunities for our trainees.
 The CTBH seminar fosters education and collaboration through presentations by innovators in the field from Dartmouth faculty, other academic institutions, or related technology industries.
 CTBH brings in diverse interdisciplinary speakers with expertise in behavioral health science, treatment, technology, health economics, ethics, regulation, and public policy.
-This seminar typically replaces a BHRS seminar presentation once per month.

 In addition, we encourage trainees to attend lectures and workshops on relevant topics across campus.
 Through TDI, predoctoral trainees are required to engage in professional development seminars on grant writing, advanced data analytics, and communication skills.
 Drs.
 Jacobson and Budney are responsible for making sure mentors and trainees are aware of all educational opportunities and requirements associated with the training program.
 This includes the broad and diverse opportunities across campus and at other institutions, e.g. statistical, grant writing, methods workshops, specialty presentations of high relevance.
 Administrative staff that support the CTBH, the CTN and our T32 are assigned with keeping educational opportunities up to date and informing the trainees about these events via website calendar posts and direct emails.